Medical Student Performance Evaluation

 Third Year Clerkships

-The objectives of the clinical clerkships are to equip TCOM students to achieve competence as graduates osteopathic medical school.
+The objectives of the clinical clerkships are to equip TCOM students to achieve competence as graduates of an osteopathic medical school.
 The objectives and evaluation of the clerkship curriculum are represented by the AACOM Osteopathic Core Competencies for Medical Students.

 • Osteopathic Principles